 What is the difference between debt restructuring and debt refinancing?

 An example of debt refinancing would be using a home equity loan to pay off a credit card.
-A person may choose to do this because interest rates on a home equity loan are typically much lower than a credit card.
+A person may choose to do this because interest rates on a home equity loan are typically much lower than on a credit card.
 Therefore by debt refinancing, they are able to roll multiple debt payments into one monthly payment to help increase cash flow.
-However, when you refinance your debt you often extend the period of time that it will take you to pay off your debts overall which will cost you more interest in the long run.
-Further to this, you are taking highly negotiable unsecured debt, and securing it against your home, while giving up equity.
+However, when you refinance your debt, you often extend the period of time that it will take you to pay off your debts overall which will cost you more interest in the long run.
+Furthermore, you are taking highly negotiable unsecured debt and securing it against your home while giving up equity.
 Something to think about.

 How does debt restructuring work?